 I’m on an airplane right now.
-Can you tell?
-Spiderman XXVII is playing on the communal video screen and looks like it is being projected through 5 pairs of pantyhose.
-Many people around me are watching it while simultaneously glancing down at other movies playing on their “entertainment devices”.
-They were passed out an hour ago by flight attendants who kept saying as they came up the aisle, “Would you like an entertainment device?
+Spiderman XXVII is playing silently on the overhead video screen and looks like it is being projected through 5 pairs of pantyhose.
+Just after takeoff flight attendants moved up the aisles asking, “Would you like an entertainment device?
 Would you care to use an entertainment device?”
-At first I thought they were offering vibrators to the women.
+For a moment I thought they were offering vibrators to women.

 I just finished 3 days of press and promotion for Delirious in Los Angeles.
 The film opens there August 17.
-Gestation generously arranged for me to stay at the 5 star Collagen Gables Hotel and all the press was done there as well.
-I started yesterday with 3 phone interviews then went into a series of ‘roundtables’ with Alison Lohman.
-This is where you sit believe it or not at a round table with about 12 journalists with tape recorders.
+Gestation generously arranged for me to stay at the Collagen Gables Hotel and all the press was done there as well.
+I started with 3 phone interviews then went into a series of ‘roundtables’ with Alison Lohman.
+This is where you sit believe it or not at a round table with about 12 journalists.
 Some of them ask you questions.
 Some of them don’t say a word.
-Despite all her apprehension about doing press Alison was charming and articulate.
+Despite her apprehension about doing press Alison was very present and articulate.
 Gina Gershon came in for the day and did a slew of press by herself.

 Then I did 15 TV interviews in about 45 minutes.
-There is one room set up with a cameraman and a sound man.
-The poster of Delirious stands on an easel strategically placed behind the chair I am to sit in.
-The journalists come in one after the other with their pages of questions.
+They were all done in one room set up with a cameraman and a sound man.
+The poster of Delirious stood on an easel locked strategically behind the chair I sat in.
+The journalists came in one after the other with their pages of questions.

 The faces kept shifting.
-One older gentleman never looked up from his list of questions.
-He also never let me finish answering them.
-He would nod quickly, assuming by the sound of my voice I guess that I was responding but never listening to what I was saying.
+One older guy never looked up from his list of questions.
 At one point he asked, “So, why did you make this movie?”
-I said, “Nooky in the morning makes you sleepy in the peepee.”
-He said, “I see, interesting, and tell me, what’s your next project?”
+I said, “Nooky in the morning makes you sleepy.”
+He said, “I see.
+Now tell me, what’s your next project?”

 The beer went right to my head.
 Everything started looking dusty pink and gold.
-An extremely narrow young woman stood and walked slowly to the edge of the pool where she paused in a brilliant shifting glare glinting off the water.
-She wore a thread of a white bikini, sunglasses and a straw cowboy hat perched on top of her blonde head.
+A young woman stood and walked slowly to the edge of the pool where she paused in a brilliant glare glinting off the water.
+She wore a thread of a white bikini, sunglasses and a fraying straw cowboy hat.
 She glanced down at her chest.
 Many other people did too.
-Exploding straight out from her toothpick thin body were breasts the size of bowling balls and judging from the amount of silicone in them almost as heavy.
+Exploding straight out from her toothpick thin body were breasts the size and consistency of bowling pins.
 When she took another step and tottered slightly I thought this was the reason; her breasts had caused her to lose her balance.
-But as she continued carefully down to the shallow end I saw she was wearing a pair of enormous high heels made out of hard, completely clear plastic that gleamed in the sun as if they were glass.
+But as she continued carefully down to the shallow end I saw she was wearing a pair of clear plastic high heels that gleamed in the sun as if they were glass.

-The word-of-mouth screening of Delirious was full.
+The word-of-mouth screening of Delirious in Santa Monica was full.
 In fact there was some overflow that prompted streaming the film into an additional theater.
 Gina Gershon did the Q&A with me.
-The response from the audience was so direct and supportive I think it affected both of us like two or three martinis.
-I literally felt a little drunk from it.
-They all seemed not only to get the film, but also to be emotionally affected by it.
-Some of the most interesting questions came from the older members of the audience.
-One woman, a pleasingly plump septuagenarian raised her hand and asked, “Did you wear those pants out of respect for Toby tonight?”
+The response from the audience was so direct and supportive I think it hit me like two or three martinis.
+People seemed not only to get the film, but also to be emotionally affected by it.
+One woman asked, “Did you wear those jeans out of respect for Toby tonight?”

 My jeans had a huge hole in the knee.
 In the film Toby wears a pair of jeans with an almost identical hole.
 I almost fell on the floor laughing.
-The audience joined in.
-The rest of the questions were so genuine and engaging I didn’t want this room full of complete strangers to leave.
+I didn’t want this room full of complete strangers to leave.